by Coleen Gabhart

 Our Ivy Tech Student Life Directors understand that, and they don’t plan events that would be suitable for only one group of students, like they would at a four-year university.
 The events are at all different times of the day, so students can catch one between classes while they are already on campus.

 There are events in the evening, so even if you are busy all day with classes, you could participate.
-There are even family-friendly events, like the outdoor movie night at the Lafayette campus.
+There are even family-friendly events, like the outdoor movie night at the Lafayette Ivy Tech Building.

-Some events aren’t even at the Ivy Tech campus.
+Some events aren’t even at the Ivy Tech.
 For example, at the Lawrenceburg site, Ivy Tech will rent a room at the local theater and Ivy Tech students can take their family to see a movie any time that day, free of charge.

 In addition to events, students can also join clubs at Ivy Tech.
 These clubs vary from campus to campus, and can be major-specific or interest based.